idoiag/LRG_project/Documentation/README.txt

-The advantage of the LRG reference system is that an LRG is created for each gene, and once it has been approved by experts for that specific gene in collaboration with both EBI (European Bioinformatics Institute) and NCBI (National Center for Biotechnology Information), the numbering system will never change, eliminating the need for clinical reports to contain so much confusing information regarding builds and nomenclature and improving consistency and quality of variant reporting.
+The advantage of the LRG reference system is that an LRG is created for each gene, and once it has been approved by experts for that specific gene in collaboration with both EBI (European Bioinformatics Institute) and NCBI (National Center for Biotechnology Information), the numbering system will never change, improving consistency and quality of variant reporting.
 This will also mean that each report generated for a specific gene will always have the same LRG associated with it, which can be useful in many situations, including family investigations that may occur over several generations.

 LRG records are available online at www.lrg-sequence-org and can be downloaded and stored locally as an .xml file or FASTA file.
 LRG records contains a lot of data about each LRG and it is useful for the